wiseflat/ovhcloud-infrastructure/README.md

 $ curl http://135.125.134.167/
 backend-vrack1.de1.multivrack.www.domain.com
 ```

+All good !

 </p>
 </details>

 ## Last step : destroy everything

-Setting `backends = 0` will destroy all instances connected to the Internal network.
+* Setting `backends = 0` will destroy all instances connected to the Internal network.
-Setting `backends_vrack = 0` will destroy all instances connected the vrack network.
+* Setting `backends_vrack = 0` will destroy all instances connected the vrack network.
-Setting `frontends = 0` will destroy all frontend instances.
+* Setting `frontends = 0` will destroy all frontend instances.

 Do it smoothly.
 It takes a lot of CPU ;-)